Scout-NU/han-site/README.md

   Huntington Angels Network 😇
 </h1>

-This site was created using [Next.js](https://nextjs.org/docs/getting-started), a React-based static-site generator and the [Prismic CMS](https://prismic.io/).
+This site was created using [Gatsby](https://www.gatsbyjs.org/docs/), a React-based static-site generator and the [Contentful CMS](https://www.contentful.com/developers/docs/).
 To see other project dependencies, check out the project's `package.json` file.

 ## Getting Started